 The 14th green at Old Town Club, with its subtle parallel spines

 Through overuse, however, “Maxwell Rolls” has become stretched in meaning.
 As historian Chris Clouser put it on Golf Club Atlas in 2006, “[Maxwell] used various types of contouring that I believe over the years have been lumped into this ‘Roll’ category.
 These would include swales, spines, and mounds in the putting surface.”
-Since they make up some of the best greens in golf, these shapes deserve a closer look.
+Since these distinctive shapes make up some of the best greens ever built, they deserve a closer look.

 Old Town Club’s homemade muffins